Aa Dekhen Zara: Plot

 However, Captain (Rahul Dev) finds out and chases Ray to get the camera for himself.
 Security authorities also chase Ray as they are aware that Ray's grandfather was trying to create a camera that can predict the future.
 The chase leads them to Bangkok, where the climax unfolds.

 Cast

 Production

-The movie was initially known as Freeze.
+It was initially known as Freeze.
 But in an interview, Vikram Rajani, the executive director of Eros International, said, "What is Freeze?
 The movie was always called Aa Dekhen Zara.
 I do not know how people called the movie Freeze.
 That was just a working title we had in mind.
 We have the title Aa Dekhen Zara registered long time back".

 Bipasha Basu performed opposite Neil Mukesh for the first time with this film.
 Recent reports say that Neil convinced Bipasha to sing with him the title track, "Aa Dekhe Zara".
 Stylist Rakhi Parekh Patil worked on Bipasha Basu's look for the movie.